-The objective of the Competition the PAFF got involved in was supporting the development of civil society by annual selecting and promoting the most valuable and creative NGO activities – on a national, regional, and especially local level – in the fields of education, culture and national heritage, health protection, social and charitable assistance, environment and regional development, as well as public diplomacy and European integration.
+The objective of the Competition was to support development of civil society by selecting annually and promoting the most valuable and creative NGO activities – on a national, regional, and especially local level – in the fields of education, culture and national heritage, health protection, social assistance and charity, environment and regional development, as well as social diplomacy and European integration.

-When considering an initiative submitted for the competition, the Competition Chapter (whose first honorary chairman was Jan Nowak-Jeziorański†) took into account the social significance of the initiative, its innovativeness, impact on the development and competitiveness of local communities, and the effectiveness and transparency with which it makes use of public funds.
-Also, the Chapter considered the institutional stability of the nominated organization, compliance with ethical standards in its activity, and its cooperation with public administration and other institutions.
-The competition winners were rewarded with financial support which most frequently was allocated for the continuation of their efforts.
+When considering an initiative submitted for the competition, the Competition Chapter, whose first honorary chairman was Jan Nowak-Jeziorański†, took into account social importance of the initiative, its innovativeness, its impact on development and competitiveness of local communities, and the effectiveness and transparency of using public funds.
+Additionally, the Chapter considered the institutional stability of the nominated organization, compliance with ethical standards in its activity, and the quality of its cooperation with public administration and other institutions.
+The competition winners were awarded money prizes which most frequently were used by them for continuation of their initiatives.

-As part of the program, in 2007 PAFF took the role of a sponsor of Bolesław Wierzbiański Award for editorial staff of local press.
-Until 2011 the award was granted by the Polish Journalists Association, and currently it is awarded by the Local Newspapers Association.
-The winner of the 2018 Bolesław Wierzbiański Award was the editorial staff of the “Gazeta Radomszczańska”.
+As part of the program, in 2007 Bolesław Wierzbiański Award for editorial staff of local press title was established and PAFF took the role of its sponsor.
+Until 2011 the award was granted by Polish Journalists Association, and currently it is awarded by Local Newspapers Association.
+The winner of the 2019 Bolesław Wierzbiański Award was the editorial staff of Aktualności Lokalne published in Złotów.